AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Focus Strikes

 Starting at 3rd level, you can use your focus in a concise strike that delivers a shockwave to the attacked
 creature.
 At the start of your turn, you may use 1 focus to empower your unarmed weapon attacks for the remainder of the turn, adding 1d8 force to your damage rolls.
-If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 8 + your Strength modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.
+If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 10 + your Strength modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.
 You also gain 1 proficiency level in any skill of your choice.

 ### Enhanced Focus

 At 4th level, you have managed to enhance your focus further.
-In addition, while focused, your unarmed strike damage die, the bonus you gain to Perception (Wisdom) checks and your natural armor AC increases by 1.
+While focused, your unarmed strike damage die, the bonus you gain to Perception (Wisdom) checks and your natural armor AC increases by 1.

 ### Deflection Expertise